-Proposed mechanisms for the Cenozoic landscape evolution in southwestern North America (SWNA) include crustal isostasy, dynamic topography, or lithosphere tectonics, but their relative contributions remain controversial.
-Recently our study 'Coupled influence of tectonics, climate, and surface processes on landscape evolution in southwestern North America' published in Nature Communications tried to answer that.
+Proposed mechanisms for Cenozoic landscape evolution in southwestern North America (SWNA) include crustal isostasy, dynamic topography, or lithosphere tectonics, but their relative contributions remain controversial.
+Recently our study 'Coupled influence of tectonics, climate, and surface processes on landscape evolution in southwestern North America' published in Nature Communications tried to address that.

 In this work, we use numerical simulation to help resolve the complex history of the lithosphere dynamics (deformation) and landscape evolution in SWNA, and better understand the source of the extension within the Basin and Range Province (BRP), topographic collapse, metamorphic core complexes formation, and evolution of a deeply incised Grand Canyon.